Operational guide and checklist

 Under no circumstances do we advise the removal or alteration of, or reduction in, existing protective security measures without providing clear recommendations (e.g. from the National Technical Authority/police CT specialists) on how to maintain effective protective security.

 This should extend to measures not primarily intended to provide a protective security benefit, but nonetheless doing so, for example removal of street furniture that could make moving or queueing pedestrians more vulnerable to vehicle-as-a-weapon attacks.
 Security staff should remain focused on security duties.
 Where COVID-19 creates additional staffing requirements, e.g. for queue management employers should ensure additional suitable staff resource is made available.
 Employers should ensure security staff feel safe, e.g. having access to appropriate PPE and hand-washing facilities, and that they are able and confident to raise any concerns.

-Businesses with queries or concerns regarding food safety practices in their premises should contact they local authority environmental health department for advice.
+Businesses with queries or concerns regarding food safety practices in their premises should contact their local authority environmental health department for advice.